 |Transfer options||Bank transfer||Bank transfer|

-Visiting her local bank, Mika learns that her bank offers a weaker exchange rate and a stiffer transaction fee PayPal does.
-Not only will Mika save $20 on the transfer fee by going with PayPal, but her sister will also receive 80 more euros to spend on Mika’s new niece — and possible a day sooner.
+Visiting her local bank, Mika learns that her bank offers a weaker exchange rate and a stiffer transaction fee than PayPal does.
+Not only will Mika save $20 on the transfer fee by going with PayPal, but her sister will also receive 75 more euros to spend on Mika’s new niece — and possibly a day sooner.

-Most banks offer international money transfers that will arrive within two business days, but your transfer speed will depends on your specific bank and type of account.
+Most banks offer international money transfers that will arrive within two business days, but your transfer speed will depend on your specific bank and type of account.